haroontaylor94/Evaluating_the_ambush_hypothesis/README.md

 ### Overview

-This repository contains Python code that I wrote for my BSc thesis: Evaluating the ambush hypothesis using data from 744 bacterial genomes.
+This repository contains Python and R code that I wrote for my BSc thesis: 'Evaluating the ambush hypothesis using data from 744 bacterial genomes'.
 This worked was completed at the University of Bath in 2017.

 ### Abstract